 If you’re going for a rough, lumberjack look with a modern-day charm, this is a look that you can go for.
 Featuring a straight-hairline cut and really thick hair up front, you just need to run your fingers through the thick parts to achieve the look.
-As you can see, the heavily tousled hair goes perfectly well with equally thick mustache and beard.
+As you can see, the heavily tousled hair goes perfectly well with an equally thick mustache and beard.
 It will definitely give you some extra points for manliness!
 To make this style work, you have to make sure that your sideburns are neatly trimmed.
 You should also ensure that your beard is well-maintained and groomed as well.

 46. Thin & Tousled Top

 Even middle-aged men with thinning hair can sport this look!
 All they need is to ensure that the sides are cut to a short and sparse length, and perhaps match it with some light stubble or beard.
 You can always keep your hair tousled if your hair leans towards the thinner side.
 For some of us, our hair is so thin that we can’t cover the top in any ways.
 If you are one of the less lucky ones, this look can suit you fairly well.